jyutzler/Bridge-Systems/system.md

 the quality of his overcall:

 (1♦) — 1♠ — (Pass) — 2♦
-   * (Pass) — 2♠ = minimum overcall.
+   * (Pass) — 2♠: minimum overcall.
-   * (Pass) — other = extra strength (11 or 12 points minimum).
+   * (Pass) — other: extra strength (11 or 12 points minimum).

 Jump overcalls are preemptive, showing the same value as an opening bid at the same level:

 (1♦)
-   * 2♠ = a hand that would open a weak two-bid in spades.
+   * 2♠: a hand that would open a weak two-bid in spades.
-   * 3♣ = a hand that would open 3♣.
+   * 3♣: a hand that would open 3♣.

-A cuebid overcall when the opponents have bid two suits is natural in either suit.
+A cuebid overcall when the opponents have bid two suits is natural in the second suit but Michaels in the first suit.

+#### vs. Opening Preempt
+Versus an opening preempt, an overcall is natural.
+* Two-level: any opening hand with a five-card suit
+* Three-level: extras: 15+ total points
+* Four-level: significant extras: 17+ total points
+* Jump raise over a Weak-Two: significant extras, but non-forcing (with a Strong-Two hand, double first then jump to game.)
+* Jump overcall to game is to play and is semi-preemptive
+* _In the balancing seat, an overcall can be a king lighter_

+#### Responses
+Raises are natural and generally preemptive.
+A new suit is non-forcing but constructive.

+A cuebid of opener’s suit by an unpassed hand shows any good hand and is forcing for one round.
+Advancer will return to Overcaller's suit to show a limit raise or better.
+A cuebid of opener's suit by a passed hand shows good support (limit raise or better).

+Examples:
+(1♦) — 1♠ — (Pass) — 2♦:
+   * (Pass) — 2♠: minimum overcall.
+   * (Pass) — other: natural, game-forcing.

 ### NT Overcalls
 With appropriate strength and a stopper in the opponent's suit,